Booker scores 40 as Suns hand 76ers 1st loss, 114-109

-Booker, serenaded with MVP chants from the home crowd in the fourth quarter, has 6,003 points in his career.
-He’s the eighth-youngest player in NBA history to reach 6,000.
-The fifth-year guard, who turned 23 last week, finished 15 of 19 from the field, including 3 of 4 from 3-point range, and 7 of 7 on free throws.
+Booker now has 6,003 points in his career, becoming the eighth-youngest player in NBA history to reach 6,000.
+He turned 23 last week and finished Monday’s game 15 of 19 from the field, including 3 for 4 from 3-point range, and 7 of 7 on free throws.

+“I’ve said it for a while: He’s a complete basketball player,” Phoenix coach Monty Williams said.
+“He’s competitive, not afraid of the moment.
+He makes big plays.”

 Phoenix pushed ahead 100-93 midway through the final quarter, but the lead quickly disappeared and Al Horford tied the game when he came flying down the lane for a one-handed, putback slam.

-Playing without suspended star Joel Embiid, the Sixers (5-1) were led by Horford’s 32 points.
-Horford tied a career high with five 3-pointers and shot 13 of 20 from the field.
+The Sixers (5-1) were led by 32 points from Horford.
+He tied a career high with five 3-pointers and shot 13 of 20 from the field.
 Tobias Harris added 24 points and Furkan Korkmaz had 20.

+“We have to definitely give them credit,” Harris said.
+“They came out and played a heck of a game.
+They were able to make shots.”

 Horford nailed a 27-foot 3 at the buzzer to put the 76ers ahead 61-55 at halftime.
 The 13-year veteran shot 6 of 7 from the field in the first half, including 3 of 4 from 3-point range.